 Heavily prevalent when the internet was just becoming popular, HTTP links were known as a helpful tool and not a security threat.
 In fact, HTTP links were only present to ease the transfer of data from one source to another.
 However, as the number of internet users grew, so did the presence of online hackers.
 When using the internet, hackers were able to intercept connections to obtain your information.
 Easy to accomplish, your financials and logins became clear as day to these online outlaws.
 That’s when HTTP Secure extensions emerged.

 All HTTPS extensions are protected by Transport Layer Security (TLS) also known by an older protocol name, Secure Socket Layer (SSL).
 While TLS has almost completely replaced SSL protocol with better security measures, they both share the same goal: an encrypted and authenticated connection.
 These secure extensions are similar to a thick and heavy safe.
 Like a safe, no one can get in without a code.
 That’s what TLS and SSL connections do: they encrypt your internet connection by scrambling coded data.
 With these encryptions, your information suddenly becomes more difficult to hack.

-How Internet Providers are Helping to Keep You Safe
+How Browsers are Helping to Keep You Safe

 Last year, Google started the security initiative and announced that in July of 2018 Google Chrome will spell out if a site is secure or not secure in your web browser.